crew-guy/medivault-frontend/README.md

 ## Description

-A simple application patients can use to safely & securely store their medical records in a centralized database, that can be accessed from all platforms
+A complete application patients can use to safely & securely store their medical records in a centralized database, that can be accessed from all platforms